zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/2024-01-01-dump-software.md

 ---
 layout: post
-title: "Computers should not be mysterious, or slave us"
+title: "Computers should not be scary or mysterious"
 category:
   - blog
 ---